bayyangjie/Analysis-of-Hospital-Patients-Satisfaction-Levels/README.md

 ```
 <br>

-All the columns contained valid values except for the columns 'GENDER' and 'WTYPE'.
+All columns contained valid values except for the columns 'GENDER' and 'WTYPE'.
 The column 'GENDER' had values such as '99' and '4' while the column 'WTYPE' had invalid values such as '99'.
-These invalid values in both columns were cleaned up by converting them to NULLs.
+The invalid values were cleaned up by converting them to NULLs.
 ```SQL
 # Update columns GENDER, WTYPE to replace invalid values with NULL
 SET SQL_SAFE_UPDATES = 0;